urbit/urbit.org-reloaded/content/blog/urbit-creator-daos.md

 Justin Murphy runs a creator network.
 As a thinker, writer, and podcaster, he works to grow value within this network in order to stay independent.
 No ads.
 No branded content.
 Just varying degrees of membership, with members enjoying private channels and cohort-based courses all under the header “Philosophy and technology for the ungovernable.”

-Murphy’s “personal media company,” called Other Life, is composed of a newsletter, podcast, and Youtube channel.
-Followers and friends of Other Life create and share their own work within the private network, aided by a catalog of courses.
+Murphy’s “personal media company,” called Other Life, is composed of a newsletter, podcast, Youtube channel.
+It also extends to Urbit; [Other Life](https://urbit.org/groups/~hatryx-lastud/other-life) is one of the largest groups on the network.
+Followers and friends of Other Life create and share their own work within the network, aided by a catalog of courses.
 Murphy’s next logical step is building what we’re calling a Creator DAO: all the same stuff, but instead of a la carte memberships you secure your spot via ERC-20 tokens.
 In exchange, you get access to all levels of his community and content and attain the rights and responsibilities inherent to any DAO member.

 ![Image](https://storage.googleapis.com/media.urbit.org/blog/otherlife.png)